-These were extraordinary tacos (☆☆☆☆), one of the best that I’ve ever eaten.
+These were extraordinary tacos (☆☆☆☆), one of the best I’ve ever eaten.
 As a bonus, they’re served with house-made corn tortillas.
 By itself, the goat meat needed no adornment, they were that good.
-But what are tacos without onions, cilantro and a squirt of lime, all of which were provided aplenty in a plastic compartmentalized serving dish.
+But what are tacos without onions, cilantro and a squirt of lime, generously provided.
 For ramping up the heat level, you can add crushed red chile peppers, house-made salsa roja or salsa verde, or Tapatio sauce.
 You can dip the tacos in the consommé, but I just drank it straight from the styro cup.
-The consommé (☆☆☆☆) was an elixir from the gods, salty, complex, savory and piping hot.
+The consommé (☆☆☆☆) is a brilliant elixir, salty, complex, savory and piping hot.

 The aguas frescas (☆☆☆) we ordered (tamarind and horchata) were very full-flavored and delicious.